de-simone/NN2ST/README.md

 The source code is fully contained in the file NN2ST.py.

-A stand-alone jupyter notebook NN2ST.ipynb is also provided, which allows to get started quickly.

 The default data are synthethic random samples generated from 2-dimensional gaussians.

 The code can be easily adapted to input data of any dimension from external files.

 ## Citation

-If you use this package, or parts of it, please cite the original paper http://arxiv.org/abs/1801.XXXX
+If you use this package, or parts of it, please cite the original paper http://arxiv.org/abs/1807.XXXX